-Do you find that your PMO relies too heavily on an established command-and-control approach?
+Do you find that your PMO relies heavily on an established command-and-control approach?

-Does your PMO have an overly bureaucratic model for managing programs and projects and typically does not match the time-to-value expectations of a modern business?
+Does your PMO have an overly bureaucratic model for managing programs and projects and struggles to meet the time-to-value expectations of a modern business?

-If your answer is yes to both above, then your PMO is functioning with a directive approach to PMO management.
+If your answer is yes to both of the above, then your PMO is functioning with a directive approach to PMO management.